sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 Personalized DAMON Application
 ------------------------------

-DAMOS will work well for many cases, but would not be able to squeeze the last benefit in some special cases because only very simple schemes are specifiable.
+Below approaches will work well for many cases, but would not be able to squeeze the last benefit in some special cases because only very simple optimizations are available.
-The parameter tuning problem is also one of the example.

-To mitigate this limitation, you should forgive the comfortable use of the user space tool and start use of the debugfs interface.
-You will be able to write your personalized DAMON application that interact with DAMON via the debugfs interface (refer to :doc:`usage` for detail).
-Using this, you will be able to overcome the limitation of the simple DAMOS specification and make more creative and wise optimizations.
+If this is the case, it might be the time to forget the comfortable use of the user space tool and dive into the debugfs interface (refer to :doc:`usage` for the detail) of DAMON.
+Using the interface, you can control the DAMON in more flexible way.
+Therefore, you can write your personalized DAMON application that controls the monitoring via the debugfs interface, analyzes the result, and apply complex optimizations itself.
+Using this, you will be able to make more creative and wise optimizations.

 If you are kernel space programmer, writing kernel space DAMON applications using the API (refer to :doc:`api` for more detail) would be also an option.